Matthieu Gauzin

-Matthieu Gauzin (born 27 February 2001) is a French professional basketball player for BCM Gravelines-Dunkerque of the LNB Pro A.
+Matthieu Gauzin (born 27 February 2001) is a French professional basketball player who last played for Tofaş of Basketbol Süper Ligi (BSL).

 Early life and career

 Gauzin grew up in Bourges and played tennis until he was eight years old.
 He started playing basketball with CJM Bourges and joined Le Mans Sarthe at age 15.

 Professional career

 On 22 May 2019, Gauzin signed a three-year professional contract with Le Mans Sarthe of the LNB Pro A. He became the youngest player to sign with the club since Nicolas Batum.
 He made his senior debut in a 21 September loss to Boulazac, scoring four points in 16 minutes.
 On 27 November, he announced that he would not enter the 2020 NBA draft, despite being considered a potential second-round pick at the time, because he felt that he was "not ready."
 In 15 games in his first season, Gauzin averaged 1.5 points per game.

 On 3 June 2020, Gauzin was loaned to Champagne Châlons-Reims of the Pro A for the following season.

 On May 31, 2022, he has signed with BCM Gravelines-Dunkerque of the LNB Pro A.

+On October 2, 2023, he signed a one month contract with Metropolitans 92 of the French LNB Pro A, on October 20, his contract was extended until end of the season.

+On May 20, 2024, he signed with SLUC Nancy Basket of the LNB Pro A.

+On January 7, 2025, he signed with Tofaş of Basketbol Süper Ligi (BSL).